kvpankaj1999/Documentation/README.md

  * The dump.sql file contains the schema of the database.
 Copy the tables from this sql file to the database created using the command:

        mysql -u username -p databasename < dump.sql
+ *  If there is another database serving a remote website then use the following commands:

+        mysqldump --column-statistics=0 -u remoteusername -p -h your.remotesite.com localdatabasename > dump.sql

+        mysql -u localusername -p local databasename < dump.sql

  * Using SQL insert into the tables the data that you have.
  * This database contains the data required and is now ready for the applications.